trimstray/sandmap/README.md

 ## Description

-**Sandmap** is a tool supporting network and system reconnaissance using the massive Nmap engine.
+**Sandmap** is a tool supporting network and system reconnaissance using the massive **Nmap engine**.
 It provides a user-friendly interface, automates and speeds up scanning and allows you to easily use many advanced scanning techniques.

 ### Key Features